 Qualify for CPD Hours

-No refunds will be issued after 4 days out from the event.
+You may cancel your registration at any time by editing the registration on your dashboard.
+Please note, no refunds will be issued after 3 days out from the event.
 Any cancellations made after this date will be charged the full registration fee.
 'No Shows' to the event will be charged the full registration fee.

 The event program is subject to change without prior notice.